team-monumental/monuments-and-memorials/docs/developer-resources.md

 ##### com.monumental.models

-These classes define our database tables. `Model` is not a Hibernate/JPA word, it's our word for Hibernate `Entity` classes because they all extend from the abstract `Model` class which provides some common functionality to all the `Model` classes.
+These classes define our database tables. `Model` is not a Hibernate/JPA word, it's our word for Hibernate `Entity` classes because they all extend from the abstract `Model` class which provides some common functionality to all of its children classes.

 ##### com.monumental.repositories